 Leases in which the Company is determined to be the lessee are primarily operating leases comprised of real estate property and office space for our corporate headquarters and profit centers with terms that extend to 2032.
-Certain properties contain portions that are subleased with terms that ended in 2020 that were related to the Capital Management segment.
+Certain properties contain portions that are subleased with terms that ended in 2020.
 In accordance with ASC 842, operating leases are required to be recognized as a right-of-use asset with a corresponding lease liability.

-The following table presents the classification of the right-of-use asset and corresponding liability within the Consolidated Balance Sheets.
+The following table presents the classification of the right-of-use assets and corresponding liabilities within the Consolidated Balance Sheets.
 The Company elected to not include short-term leases with initial terms of twelve months or less, on the Consolidated Balance Sheets (in thousands):